gbarkerz/WinFormsMatchingGame/README.md

 By default, I would say that the names of cards in the game should never change.
 For example, a card might have a name of "Card 1" or "Card 8".
 Any current state data associated with the card would be programmatically exposed through other properties, such as its Value.
 However, given that a card's Value might not be announced depending on a screen reader's settings, the very important data of what image is shown on the card, that data is incorporated into the name.
 Feedback would be appreciated as to how all the data associated with a card would be most helpfully exposed.

-The Description property of a class derived from DataGridViewButtonCellAccessibleObject does not get exposed through the Windows UI Automation (UIA) API as as UIA clients would expect, so that property is not overridden.
+The Description property of a class derived from DataGridViewButtonCellAccessibleObject does not get exposed through the Windows UI Automation (UIA) API as UIA clients would expect it to, so that property is not overridden.
 Rather, the Help property is used to describe the image shown on a card, and that gets exposed through the UIA HelpText property.

 ![The Accessibility Insights for Windows tool reporting the UI Automation hierarchy of the grid cells shown in the game.](WinFormsMatchingGame/AppScreenshots/WinFormsMatchingGameUIATree.png)